Linde Q2 2021 Earnings Call Transcript

 Geoff Haire

 Good morning.
-Just have two quick questions.
+Just have two very quick questions.
 First of all, in the margin improvement that you report, can I just check, does that include any benefit from rising energy costs?
-And if it does, could you possibly break that out?
-And then, just looking at the operating cash flow, which has obviously flattened Q2 year-on-year and down sequentially, you've mentioned higher cash taxes.
-Are there any other movements within the cash flow in the quarter that are -- and have a negative impact?
+If it does, could you possibly break that out?
+Just looking at the operating cash flow, which is obviously flat in Q2 year-on-year and down sequentially, you've mentioned higher cash taxes.
+Are there any other movements within the cash flow in the quarter that have a negative impact?

 Matt White

 Okay.
-Hi, Geoff.
-It's Matt.
+Hi, Geoff, it's Matt.
 I can answer that.
-So, I think your first question, just to make sure I got it right.
-You were asking about margin related to energy.
+I think your first question, just to make sure I got it right, you were asking about margin related to energy.
 Can you repeat that one again?
-I kind of lost.
+I kind of lost it a little bit.

 Geoff Haire

-Yes.
-So, obviously you've got big margin improvement that you've been reporting, almost every quarter since you've come -- you've merged.
-I'm just trying to understand is, within that margin improvement, you've obviously had rising energy costs.
-Does not give you a benefit to the margin as well?
-And so, I'm trying to look at what the margin improvement would be net of rising energy costs?
+Yeah.
+Obviously, you've got big margin improvement that you've been reporting for almost every quarter since you've merged.
+What I'm just trying to understand is within that margin improvement, you've obviously had rising energy costs.
+Does that give you a benefit to the margin as well?
+I'm trying to look at what the margin improvement would be net of rising energy costs.

 Matt White